top of page

 Quick disclaimer : I'm not a vulgar person but my vocabulary can be colourful.
 My life is R-rated and my website occasionally reflects that.
 Be aware of some frank language.
 All my photos are PG, but please read blogs before sharing with kids.

 * It forces me to travel light.
-Since I’ve got to carry it all on my back, I’m much more conscious about what I put into it, which ensures that I don’t overpack.
+I'll have to carry it all on my back, and that ensures that I won’t overpack.

-* It allows me to go hands-free, which is way more practical than most people realize.
-Ex: Buying tickets at the train/bus station, checking your phone, paying for coffee or food, eating said coffee or food on the go, looking at a map, making a phone call; all of it is much easier when you’re not struggling with your stuff.
+* It allows me to go hands-free, which is more practical than most people realise.
+Buying tickets at the train station, checking your phone, paying for coffee or food, eating said coffee or food, looking at a map, making a phone call - everything is easier when you’re not struggling with your stuff.

-* Going up or down stairs, walking down dirt roads and stony paths, negotiating subway/train platforms, getting in and out of vehicles - the logistics of maneuverability are much simpler when your shit is on your back.
+* Going up or down stairs, walking down dirt roads and stony paths, negotiating subway/train platforms, getting in and out of vehicles - the logistics of manoeuvrability are much simpler when your stuff is on your back.

-* It all depends on transportation and accommodation infrastructure.
-If you’re renting a car the entire time, or staying in hotels with elevators, then rolling suitcases might be ideal.
-Obviously, all-inclusive resorts are perfect bring-your-suitcase destinations.
+It all depends on transportation and accommodation infrastructure.
+If you’re renting a car the entire time, or staying in hotels with elevators, then rolling luggage is ideal.
 Cobblestone streets, however, render suitcases loud, impractical and obnoxious; Venice came close to condemning them altogether.

-So with all that in mind, here’s what I usually pack for trips abroad (like my upcoming 4-week trip to Northern Italy).
+So with all that in mind, here’s how I pack for a 4-week summer vacation to Europe.

 CLOTHING

-Clothing for the cold and snow take up more space, so your pieces will be limited.
-Again, choose clothing that you can layer.
-And again, merino wool is an excellent choice for cold weather.
+Clothing for the cold and snow takes up more space, so your pieces will be limited.
+Again, choose stuff you can layer.
+And again, Merino wool is an excellent choice for cold weather.

-SUPER TIP: A good rule of thumb is to pack enough clothing for a third of your time abroad.
-Ex: If you’re travelling for three weeks, bring one full week of clothes.
+SUPER TIP: A good rule of thumb is to pack enough clothing for one third of your time abroad.
+If you’re travelling for three weeks, bring one full week of clothes, with the exception of extra undies.
+30 days = 10 outfits.
 Six weeks = 2 weeks of clothes.
-15 days = 5 outfits.

 Travelling with just a carry-on?
-Bring even less clothes/underwear and sink-wash them, or visit a laundromat, whenever needed.
+Bring less clothes/underwear and sink-wash them, or visit a laundromat when needed.

 For longer trips, I use two medium cubes (black and red) and one small one (blue).
 All by Eagle Creek.

-Use them however you want.
-Ex: For longer trips, my bottoms and dresses go in the medium black cube, my tops go in the medium red one, and my underthings (bras, underwear, swimsuits) go in the smaller blue cube.
+I have two medium cubes and one small cube, in 3 different colours.
+For longer trips, my bottoms and dresses go in the black cube, my tops go in the red one, and my unmentionables (bras, underwear, swimsuits) go in the smaller blue one.
+I’ve recently purchased compression packing cubes similar to these, which take up even less space.

 Alternately, one cube could store normal clothes (jeans, t-shirts, undies) and another cube could be for colder weather clothes (sweaters, tuques, mittens, scarves, etc.).
 Or dressy vs sporty clothes.
 You decide.

-Keep in mind that packing cubes are useful for compressing clothes and take up less place, but they get heavy rather quickly.
-They’re space-savers and organizers, but not weight-savers.
+Keep in mind that packing cubes are useful for cutting down space, but they get heavy rather quickly.
+They’re space savers and organisers, but not weight savers.

-And yes, I roll all my clothing, and even my outfits, together; it does take less space than folding.
-Clothes get wrinkled regardless of how they're packed so unless you've got a business meeting, get friendly with your wrinkles (also fitting advice for the ones on your face!)
+And yes, I roll my clothes; it takes up less space than folding.
+Clothes get wrinkled regardless of how they're packed so unless you've got a business meeting, get friendly with your wrinkles (also fitting advice for the ones on your face).

 If you don’t want to invest in packing cubes, plastic grocery bags will do just fine (although significantly less ecological).

 Travelling with just a carry-on?
-Challenge yourself to fit everything in just one medium or large packing cube.
+Challenge yourself to fit everything into just one medium or large cube.

 3. Coordinate your colours, but stay versatile.

-I tend to pack lots of neutral bottoms (blacks, khaki greens and greys) and colourful tops; that way, everything matches and can be layered together.
-One colourful scarf or piece of jewelry can really jazz up an otherwise bland outfit.
+I tend to pack lots of neutral bottoms and tops (blacks, khaki greens and greys); that way, everything harmonises and can be coordinated.
+One colourful scarf or piece of jewellery can really jazz up an otherwise bland outfit.

 4. Now lay it all out

-Place your rolled clothes into the packing cubes, starting with your favourite, most versatile or most essential pieces.
+Pile your clothes according to your cube categories (tops/bottoms separate, or sporty vs dressy).
+Roll each item and pack it into its cube, starting with your favourite, most versatile or most essential pieces.

-Ex: In Italy, I knew I’d do a lot of hiking and walking, so most of my clothes reflected that.
+In Italy, I knew I’d do a lot of hiking and walking.
 As stylish as Italy is, I was unfortunately dressed like Sporty Spice most of the time.
-It was a regrettable but necessary sacrifice in order to travel a bit more lightly.
+A regrettable but necessary sacrifice in order to travel lightly and practically.

-If I'm checking a larger bag, I'll pack a spare outfit (and extra undies) into my carry-on, as it will be a lifesaver if ever the airline misplaces your checked bag - it's happened to me twice and I'm sure it will happen again!
+If checking a bag, pack a spare outfit (and extra undies) into your carry-on - it will be a lifesaver if the airline were to misplace your checked bag.
+It's happened to me twice and I'm sure it will happen again!

 TOILETRIES